In This Article

 While there may have been a time when you were deeply in love with your partner, the reality is that sometimes these intense feelings of joy and bliss don’t always last.
 And while you may truly care about your partner and want the very best for him or her, it’s important to be able to recognize the six clear signs that you’re actually falling out of love with this person.
-Of course, the last thing you ever want to do is hurt this person or break his or her heart, but it’s imperative that you listen to your own heart as well.
+Of course, the last thing you ever want to do is hurt this person, but it’s imperative that you listen to your own heart as well.

 1. You’re not looking forward to spending time together.

 One of the clear signs that you’re falling out of love with your partner is that you’re not that interested in hanging out with them, having any alone time together, or being close and intimate with one another.
 In fact, while there may have been a time when all you wanted to do is be together and hang out, this desire to be inseparable seems to be few and far between.
 In a word, if having to be with your partner alone is an unappealing and unpleasant thought, your next thought should be that you’re falling out of love with this person.

 Another tell-tale sign that you’re falling out of love with your partner is that you no longer have a need, energy or desire to open up.
 And while you may have once been completely forthright, honest, and more than willing to share your inner-most feelings and emotions with him or her, you’re suddenly not that interested in even discussing with your partner what’s really on your mind.
 And when you no longer want to be open with him or her, this is a clear indicator that the loving chapter of your relationship is now coming to a close.